WikiEducationFoundation/WikiEduDashboard/docs/setup.md

       $ `rails s`

 3. **Compile assets**

-    - The `yarn start` command will build the project's javascripts and stylesheets (in lieu of the rails asset pipeline), and watch the assets directory, recompiling after changes to javascript, jsx and stylesheet files.
+    The `yarn start` command will build the project's javascripts and stylesheets(in lieu of the rails asset pipeline), and watch the assets directory, recompiling after changes to javascript, jsx and stylesheet files.
 Using `yarn build` instead will generate the minified production version of assets.

-      $ `yarn start`
+    You can also use `yarn hot` to enable HMR.
+[See more](#hot-module-replacement).

 4. The frontend is now visible at http://localhost:3000/